openshift/oadp-operator/docs/design/node_agent_config-design.md

 ## High-Level Design

-Since new `nodeAgentConfig` configuration option is a sibling of the `restic` one, the new common structure `NodeAgentCommonFields` will be created which will be exactly the same data structure as current `ResticConfig` and will be used by both `Restic` and the new `NodeAgentConfig`.
+Since new `nodeAgent` configuration option is a sibling of the `restic` one, the new common structure `NodeAgentCommonFields` will be created which will be exactly the same data structure as current `ResticConfig` and will be used by both `Restic` and the new `NodeAgentConfig` structure.
 The only difference between `NodeAgentConfig` and `Restic` is an addition of one `UploaderType` option to the `NodeAgentConfig` that will be either `kopia` or `restic`.

-When `nodeAgentConfig` is used, the `UploaderType` option is a required one, so the user have to select either `kopia` or `restic`.
+When `nodeAgent` is used, the `UploaderType` option is a required one, so the user have to select either `kopia` or `restic`.

 ## Detailed Design